Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/influence/material/bump_and_normal.rst

 The steps involved in making and using Bump and Normal Maps is:

-- Model a highly detailed ("hi-poly") model
+- Model a highly detailed ("hi-poly") model.
-- Bake the Bump and/or Normal maps
+- Bake the Bump and/or Normal maps.
-- Make a low-poly, less detailed model
+- Make a low-poly, less detailed model.
-- Map the map to the low-poly model using a common coordinate system
+- Map the map to the low-poly model using a common coordinate system.

 Consult the Modeling section for how to model a highly detailed model using the Mesh tools.
 How much detail you put in is totally up to you.
 The more ridges and details (knobs, creases,